 There are three main types of tax benefit that arise from a successful claim for R&D Tax Relief – these are 1) a payable cash credit, 2) a rebate of corporation tax and 3) an enhanced deduction that can be carried forward.

 It does not matter if your project was unsuccessful, it’s the R&D activity that is important and not the outcome.
 Even if your project was unsuccessful, the uncertainties weren’t overcome and the advance was not achieved, we can still help you claim for the time and money invested in working to overcome those uncertainties.

 Claiming is risky and may lead to broader tax investigations

-With specialist advice and guidance, it is highly unlikely that an enquiry would be raised on your R&D claim.
-The scheme is a Government scheme, introduced to encourage innovation and R&D activity within small UK businesses, therefore, if filed correctly – there should be no issues with claiming and certainly no impact on other areas of taxation.
+With specialist advice and guidance, it is highly unlikely that an enquiry would be raised on your tax relief claim.
+The scheme’s are Government imposed, introduced to encourage innovation and R&D activity within small UK businesses, therefore, if filed correctly – there should be no issues with claiming and certainly no impact on other areas of taxation.

 We need to own the IPR in order to claim

 Unlike a number of years ago, this is not the case anymore for making an R&D Tax Credit Claim.
 You do not need to own the IPR to claim.

 We are too small to claim R&D tax relief

-There is no de minimis number of employee’s when claiming R&D Tax Credits.
+There is no minimum number of employees when claiming.
+Click here for the Luvo R&D eligibility checker.